Try a delicious Italian lemon sgroppino — a cold, slushy prosecco cocktail with fresh lemon and vodka.

 It can happen in any city anywhere, but somehow, knowing it was less than paradise at that moment in Venice made it a little easier to accept what I was missing.

-I wonder how it might have been if this creamy, cold lemon drink – a sgroppino – had been there to greet her instead of a dark night of dirty rats.
-Hmmm, maybe she’d decide to never leave, and I’d have someone to visit.
+I wonder how it might have been if this creamy, cold sgroppino had been there to greet her instead of a dark night of stressful travel!

-This slushy, creamy drink can take the place of dessert; the addition of sea salt makes me think of the briny Venetian Adriatic.
+This slushy, creamy Prosecco cocktail can take the place of dessert, and the addition of sea salt makes me think of the briny Venetian Adriatic.

 - 3 small lemons, preferably organic